mikesparr/typescript-postgres-auth-example/README.md

  9. Open another browser tab to localhost:3000/api-docs to explore API

 # User stories (demonstrated by test data and features)
+## Check test data
+See the `/config/data.test.ts` file to see how permissions, roles, and users were added to the database that fulfill the requirements below.
+The `/util/{type}.helper.ts` files abstract the specific module implementation as much as possible so we could change out solutions in future without modifying the code base.

 ### Product Owner
  * As a `product owner`, I want an API that supports various authorization levels, so we can support future revenue and feature models